milosbugarinovic/bc-port-vhoster/README.md

 ```

-Take a look at the [examples](https://github.com/kyr0/port-vhoster/tree/master/examples) directory for more inspiration.
+Take a look at the [examples](https://github.com/milosbugarinovic/bc-port-vhoster/tree/master/examples) directory for more inspiration.

 ## Running

-By default, ```port-vhoster``` searches for a config file called ```port-vhoster.json``` in current working directory.
+By default, ```bc-port-vhoster``` searches for a config file called ```port-vhoster.json``` in current working directory.
-If you want to use a different name, run ```port-vhoster``` with the optional argument to name the config file:
+If you want to use a different name, run ```bc-port-vhoster``` with the optional argument to name the config file:

 ```

-    [sudo] port-vhoster [$alternative-config-file.json]
+    [sudo] bc-port-vhoster [$alternative-config-file.json]

 ```

-You may need super-user permissions if you want ```port-vhoster``` to listen to a port below 1024 (e.g. port 80).
+You may need super-user permissions if you want ```bc-port-vhoster``` to listen to a port below 1024 (e.g. port 80).

 ## Logging and running in stand-alone mode

-If you're on a Unix/Linux/Mac OS X system you can run port-vhoster in server mode easily:
+If you're on a Unix/Linux/Mac OS X system you can run bc-port-vhoster in server mode easily:

 Starting (e.g. ```start-vhoster.sh``` - don't forget to: ```chmod +x start-vhoster.sh```!):

 ```
     #!/bin/sh
-    echo "Starting port-vhoster..."
+    echo "Starting bc-port-vhoster..."
-    nohup port-vhoster > port-vhoster.out 2> port-vhoster.err < /dev/null &
+    nohup bc-port-vhoster > bc-port-vhoster.out 2> bc-port-vhoster.err < /dev/null &

 ```